 Factors and risks to consider

-The South Australian Work Health and Safety Regulations 2012 (SA) (the WHS Regulations) require an inspection of the workplace to identify asbestos in buildings (regulation 422).
+The Work Health and Safety Regulations 2012 (SA) require an inspection of the workplace to identify asbestos in buildings (regulation 422).
 This includes the requirement for building owners to keep an accurate register of all asbestos containing materials on the premises.
 Where asbestos cannot be accessed, its presence can be assumed.

-SafeWork SA, as the compliance authority for work health and safety legislation, affirms that this millboard lining as well as other suspected asbestos-containing components of old heating and air conditioning systems should be identified as containing asbestos and removed prior to demolition (regulation 452) or refurbishment (regulation 456), so that the exposure risk is minimised.
+Millboard lining, as well as other suspected asbestos-containing components of old heating and air conditioning systems, should be identified as containing asbestos and removed prior to demolition (regulation 452) or refurbishment (regulation 456), so that the exposure risk is minimised.

-If refurbishment or replacement of the heater bank ductwork for a building has not taken place in the past 30 years, SafeWork SA recommends the following action should be taken:
+If refurbishment or replacement of the heater bank ductwork for a building has not taken place in the past 30 years, we recommend the following action:

-- if not identified or removed, add the issue to the building asbestos register for future workers; or
+- if not identified or removed, add the issue to the building asbestos register for future workers

-- if accessible, label the ductwork adjacent to the heater banks in line with the requirements of the WHS Regulations for labeling asbestos-containing materials (regulation 424).
+- if accessible, label the ductwork adjacent to the heater banks in line with the requirements for labelling asbestos-containing materials (regulation 424).